Essential Guide to Security Frameworks & 14 Examples

 Companies should have guidelines on organizing, sharing, and tracking information on the cloud and expanding cloud usage.
 These should also cover ownership and responsibility of cloud strategy.

-Cloud compliance can help you reap the benefits of cloud computing — cost-effectiveness, backup and recovery of data, scalability — while maintaining a strong security posture.
+In short, cloud compliance can help you reap the benefits of cloud computing — cost-effectiveness, backup and recovery of data, scalability — while maintaining a strong security posture.

 While cloud solutions offer a variety of benefits, they also come with a unique set of challenges.

-This term may sound scary.
-But in practice, shadow IT could be as simple as purchasing additional cloud storage without proper approval.
+Increased cloud usage also opens the door to shadow IT if employees use cloud technology without explicit approval.
+This term may sound scary, but in practice shadow IT could be as simple as purchasing additional cloud storage without proper approval.
 Left unchecked, shadow IT can lead to lost data, an increased attack surface, and non-compliance.

 Take the 2021 Azure Cosmos DB vulnerability, for example.
 Used by brands like Mercedes-Benz and Mars, Incorporated, the database experienced a large vulnerability that made it possible for a user to steal the access key of another.
 This vulnerability went undetected for two years.